Metropolitan area: European Union

 The European Union's statistical agency Eurostat, in partnership with OECD, has created a concept named functional urban area (FUA).
 The FUA represents an attempt at a harmonised definition of the metropolitan area, and the goal was to have an area from which a significant share of the residents commute into the city.
 The FUA consists of a city and its commuting zone, which is a contiguous area of spatial units that have at least 15% of their employed residents working in the city.

 A further, derived concept is the typology of metropolitan regions.
 A NUTS 3 region (or a group thereof) is considered to be metropolitan, if at least 50% of its residents live inside a FUA with a population of 250,000 or more.
 NUTS 3 regions not meeting these criteria are considered to be non-metropolitan regions.

-Albania

-Urban population rate: 61% (2024).
-Metropolitan area population data are referred to 2024.